 There is nothing wrong with buying a couple of items, but there is no need to spend your refund on shoes or clothing that will make you go broke.
 I want people to do better.
 Instead of splurging on clothes and shoes, there are better ways to spend your money.

-Using all of your tax refund for a down payment on a new car doesn’t make sense.
-Cars depreciate in value.
+Using your money as a down payment on a new vehicle doesn’t make sense.
+Cars depreciate.
 Let me repeat that statement.
-Cars go depreciate in value.
-Depending on your situation you may not be able to make your monthly payments.
+Cars depreciate.
+Depending on your situation, you may be unable to make your monthly payments if you purchase something you can’t afford.
 You may get behind with your payments.
 If that happens, the car could eventually get repossessed.
-If you couldn’t pay your car note in the 1st place, I’m pretty sure you wouldn’t be able to get your car back from the repo man.
-In essence, you are just wasting your money.
+If you couldn’t pay your car note in the 1st place, you wouldn’t be able to get your car back from the repo man.
+In essence, you are just wasting money.
 Don’t be that person.

-A lot of people don’t have any money saved.
+A lot of people need to save money.
 Some even struggle with the thought of saving.
 It’s a foreign concept, but it doesn’t have to be.
 You can start with $10 or $20 a week.
-If your tax refund is a decent size of money, you should save a small part of it.
-You will thank yourself later if you put $200 or $300 away.
+You will thank yourself later if you start doing that.
 Unfortunately, emergencies happen in life.
-It doesn’t have to be anything crazy either.
-You could get a nail in your tire or your cell phone may break.
+It doesn’t have to be anything crazy, either.
+You could get a nail in your tire, or your cell phone may break.
 Having money in an account can help you out during those stressful times.

 Spending it at the Club